csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 We are creating a system that streamlines and centralizes StopGap’s ramp requests.
 Clients will be able to place ramp orders and keep track of their progress, and StopGap will be able to easily manage and fulfill these orders.
 This will be a web app where both clients and the StopGap team will have accounts.

 Many Toronto stores have entrance ways that are not aligned with the street level, creating a step that people with certain disabilities are not able to traverse.
-A business owner in charge of one of these stores who wants to order a ramp from StopGap for their entrance can use the web app to easily place an order and track it’s status.
+A business owner in charge of one of these stores who wants to order a ramp from StopGap for their entrance can use the web app to easily place an order and track its status.
 On the other side, the StopGap team can use the web app to organize the requests they do get, and communicate with their clients.
 For instance, if a photo submitted by a client is not clear enough to tell the height of the entranceway from, a StopGap employee can contact that client directly within the app, letting them know the issue and how to solve it.

 #### Q2: Who are your target users?